Close-up of natural wood grain rings forming a textured, concentric pattern.

 EDUCATION:

-(In Process) Doctorate of Philosophy, Human Sexuality, Clinical Concentration, California Institute of Integral Studies (CIIS); Master of Fine Arts, Writing and Poetics / Prose, 2001, Naropa University; Master of Arts, Psychology: Contemplative Psychotherapy, 1998, Naropa Institute; Bachelor of Arts, Political Science, 1990, Syracuse University
+(In Process) Doctor of Philosophy, Human Sexuality, Clinical Concentration, California Institute of Integral Studies (CIIS); Master of Fine Arts, Writing and Poetics / Prose, 2001, Naropa University; Master of Arts, Psychology: Contemplative Psychotherapy, 1998, Naropa Institute; Bachelor of Arts, Political Science, 1990, Syracuse University

 ACADEMIC PROGRAMS: